embrace-io/embrace-docs/content/unity/integration/session-reporting.md

 ## Trigger a Session Upload

-To trigger a session upload, simply send the application to the background by pressing the device's 'home' button.
+To trigger a session upload, simply send the application to the background by pressing the device's "home" button.
 Typically the SDK will be given sufficient time to upload the session as the app is going to the background, but sometimes the OS will not allow the app to complete the upload in the background.
 To ensure the session was uploaded, launch the application again.
 Refresh the dashboard in your browser and you should now see that you've moved on to the next step.

 ---